 Right to Identity and Nationality

-98 percent of Turkish children are born in health facilities, amongst these, most are registered into the sector Civil Registry but some are left out.
-This results in children not having access to a birth certificate which may lead the government into not protecting them.
-These “invisible” children are not recognized by the Turkish law and authorities.
+98 percent of Turkish children are born in health facilities, amongst these, most are registered in the sector Civil Registry but some are left out.
+This results in children not having access to a birth certificate which may lead the government to not protect them.
+These “invisible” children are not recognized by Turkish law and authorities.

 Although this is not the most prevalent issue in Turkey, the deficiency of regulations on births and a scarcity of information about the need to register children are the biggest obstacles in front of the realization of a complete birth registry.
 There are serious problems that it could cause, such as the absence of official identity, nationality, or even the failure to respect the rights and practical needs of children.

 Birth registration is a fundamental right as it provides the child with a name, parentage, nationality, and age.
 It also represents a proof of identity, a sign of existence in the eyes of society, granting them automatic protection from the government against trafficking and forced labor.

 According to national statistics, absolute poverty is virtually non-existent in Turkey.
 However, many children continue to experience relative poverty.
 The people having incomes below a specified line compared to the general population are defined to be poor in a relative meaning.
 The at-risk-of-poverty rate according to the poverty threshold, 50 percent, of median equivalised household disposable income was 13.9 percent.
 This is a very crucial factor that needs to be solved to eradicate its impact on children’s quality of life.